Jacksonville Executive at Craig Airport

 This mid-sized general aviation airport handles personal aircraft and small commuter planes.
-The entrance is located along St. Johns Bluff Road north of Atlantic Boulevard, although it also borders Atlantic Blvd to the south.
+The entrance is located along St. Johns Bluff Road north of Atlantic Blvd, although it also borders Atlantic Boulevard to the south.
 The airport has a control tower and handles 400-500 aircraft operations daily.

+The airport is named for James Craig, a Jacksonville native who died aboard the USS Pennsylvania during the Japanese attack on Pearl Harbor.

+History

-It previously served as a joint civil-military airport hosting an Army Aviation Support Facility and helicopter units of the Florida Army National Guard prior to their relocation to nearby Cecil Field following the latter facility's inactivation as a naval air station in 1999.
+The airport previously served as a joint civil-military airport hosting an Army Aviation Support Facility and helicopter units of the Florida Army National Guard prior to their relocation to nearby Cecil Field following the latter facility's inactivation as a naval air station in 1999.

+The airport underwent two name changes between late 2010 and early 2011.
+The airport was originally named Craig Municipal Airport, and it became Jacksonville Executive Airport.
+The name subsequently changed again, officially becoming Jacksonville Executive at Craig.
+The second name change was brought about by public anger over Craig's name being removed from the airport's title.

+Events

 The United States Navy's Blue Angels performed their first airshow at Jacksonville Executive at Craig Airport on June 15, 1946.

+In 2024, the airport hosted an Aerospace Day to introduce kids to aviation.
+Visitors met with local pilots and flight instructors.

 Facilities and aircraft

+Facilities

 Jacksonville Executive at Craig Airport covers an area of 1,432 acre which contains two asphalt paved runways: 5/23 measuring 4,004 x 120 ft and 14/32 measuring 4,008 x 120 ft.

 Runway 5/23 was repaved during the summer of 2011.
 In addition to filling cracks and adding a 120- x 150-foot blast pad, the entire runway was surfed with a 0.5-inch leveling course and a 1.5 inch Superpave surface course.
 In January 2012, the paving project was awarded the inaugural Ray Brown Airport Pavement Award by the National Asphalt Pavement Association, recognizing it as the highest quality airport asphalt pavement project completed during 2011.

+The airport has 2 fixed-base operators on the field, JAX Executive Jet Center and Sky Harbor Aviation.
+Both sell fuel and offer a variety of services and amenities.